 2 large egg whites

-1/4 teaspoon garlic salt (garlic powder okay too)**
+¼ teaspoon garlic salt (garlic powder okay too)**

-1/2 cup all-purpose flour, spooned and gently swept
+½ cup all-purpose flour, spooned and gently swept

 1 teaspoon baking powder

-Preheat oven to 350 degrees F. Spray a 9 inch deep dish pie plate with cooking spray.
+Preheat oven to 350 degrees F. Spray a 9-inch deep dish pie plate with cooking spray.

-Toss ham, onion, broccoli and black pepper together in a mixing bowl.
+Toss ham, onion, cooked broccoli and black pepper together in a mixing bowl.
 Spread evenly across bottom of pie plate.

 Bake on center rack for 45 minutes.
 Let stand about 5 minutes before cutting